francisca-hernandez/ReadMe-Generator/README.md

 # ReadMe-Generator
-* AS A developer
-* I WANT a README generator
-* SO THAT I can quickly create a professional README for a new project

 * GIVEN a command-line application that accepts user input
 * WHEN I am prompted for information about my application repository